Should I Leave My Golf Cart Plugged in All the Time?

 However, there are three important caveats.

 1. Make sure you are using the charger that came with your golf cart (or an OEM replacement).
 A golf cart battery is different than a car battery, so the charger for electric golf carts is specific to each make and model.
+If you need a replacement charger, I wrote a Craftsman Golf Cart charger review.

 2. Make sure your charger will stay connected to AC power throughout the charging process.
 If you store your cart in a location where power goes out regularly, this can be a problem.
 More on that in the Counterargument section.